ioncodes/idacode/README.md

 # IDACode
 IDACode makes it easy to execute and debug Python 3 scripts in your IDA environment without leaving Visual Studio Code.
 The VS Code extension can be found on the [marketplace]().
+IDACode is still in a very early state and bugs are to be expected.
+Please open a new issue if you encounter any issues.

 ## Features
 * **Speed**: Quickly create and execute scripts.